omegahat/RClangSimple/INSTALL.md

+#H1 UNIX
 To install on Linux, install llvm + clang.
-You can install these from
+You can download pre-built binaries from
     http://llvm.org/releases/download.html

 Install the relevant one for your Linux distribution.